TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 rm(list=ls())

 dat <- mtcars

+## make gear an unordered category:
 dat$gear <- factor(dat$gear, ordered=F)

+## this is equivalent to mpg ~ wt + gear + gear:wt
 fit <- lm(mpg ~ wt * gear, data=dat)

+## note there are six coefficients being tested:
 summary(fit)

 ```

-We sometimes know from theory what terms should be included in a model, and in this case,
-  we should not reject terms simply because the corresponding coefficient t-test returned
-  a non-significant p-value.
-Nevertheless, there are many times when there is no data to
-  guide us and we need to empirically determine a good model.
-In principle, this can be
-  guided by t-tests on individual coefficients, but the effects of multiple testing must
-  be accounted for.
-We mentioned that in the case of variables with significant interaction
-  coefficients or polynomial coefficients, the coefficients for lower-order terms should
-  kept in the model, even if the lower-order coefficients were themselves not significant.

-We also described the situation, sometimes we can have categorical predictors where some levels may be
-  non-significant alone or in interactions, while other levels are highly significant.

-Along the lines we previously mentioned about retaining for polynomials and interactions, when building a model, one
-  should add best lowest degree terms first; when
-  pruning, cut worst highest degree terms first.

-For instance, `y ~ x + x^2` allows horizontal adjustment; `y ~ x^2` forces minimum to be at x == 0.
-  An unwarranted assumption under most circumstances, even if not significant -- allows for a
-  more fine-tuned fit.
-If theory suggests at `x==0`, `y==minimum` (e.g. growth of a seed perhaps), then
-  makes sense to drop `x^1`.

-  For instance, if one started with the model `y ~ x + I(x^2)` and found that the coefficient
-  for `x` was not significant, while the coefficient for `x^2` was significant, we might
-  be tempted to drop the `x` term, but keep the `x^2` term.
-However, this make a structural
-  assumption about the model.

-  Sometimes one or more interaction terms involving particular levels of a categorical
-  variable will be non-significant, while terms involving other levels are highly
-  significant.
-In these case, it is advisable to leave the bare variable and the interaction
-  term (including the coefficients for all the levels of the categorical variable) in the
-  model.
+Whenever you are performing simultaneous hypotheses tests based on a common dataset you should

-However, in all these cases, we must properly adjust the p-values returned to account for
-  the effects of multiple testing.
-Multiple testing issues arise from the fact that when
+  properly adjust the p-values returned to account for the effects of multiple testing.
+Multiple
-  the null hypothesis is true, p-values will be uniformly distributed on the interval
+  testing issues arise from the fact that when the null hypothesis is true, p-values will be
-  between zero and one.
-That is, a p-value of 0.5 is just as likely as a p-value of 0.99
+  uniformly distributed on the interval between zero and one.
+That is, a p-value of `0.5` is just
-  or a p-value of 0.0001.
-Therefore, in any one test where the null hypothesis is true,
+  as likely as a p-value of `0.99` or a p-value of `0.0001`.
+Therefore, in any one test where the
-  the p-value itself is randomly distributed, with a 95% chance of landing at or above the
+  null hypothesis is true, the p-value itself is randomly distributed, with a 95% chance of
-  value 0.05 (since 95% of the space between 0 and 1 is occupied by the region between 0.05
+  landing at or above the value `0.05` (since 95% of the space between `0` and `1` is occupied by the
-  and 1) and a 5% chance of landing below 0.05 (since only 5% of the space between 0 and 1
+  region between `0.05` and `1`) and a 5% chance of landing below `0.05` (since only 5% of the space
-  lies below 0.05).
-That is, even when the null hypothesis is true, there is still a
+  between `0` and `1` lies below `0.05`).
+That is, even if all the null hypotheses are true, on
-  one-in-twenty (`1 / 20 == 0.05`) chance that the p-value will fall below 0.05.
-When
-  testing multiple hypotheses using the same dataset, this also means that even if all the
-  null hypotheses are all true, on average, one in twenty tests will reject the null
-  hypothesis with a p-value < 0.05.
+  average, one in twenty tests will reject the corresonding null hypothesis with a p-value
+  less than `0.05`.
 For instance, in the example below, we will draw two
   samples (`x` and `y`) from the same population (a normal distribution with `mean=0` and
   `sd=1`) and conduct a t-test on the null hypothesis that the two samples were drawn from
   populations with the same mean.
 Since we drew both samples from the same population,
   the null hypothesis is always true, and significant test results (very close to the
-  expected proportion of 0.05) are false positives reflecting the random distribution of
+  expected proportion of `0.05`) are false positives reflecting the random distribution of
   p-values under the null hypothesis:

 ```